bluekvirus/Stage.js/implementation/HOWTO.md

 What should I put in `/static`?
 -----------------
 * `/resource` should contain static resources per locale. (per xx_XX folder, `/default` for locale independent)
-* `/web+` now contains template 404/500 pages and robot.txt if you need them, they should be put under your web root during deployment.

 Build for production use